 When enrolling at Aalen University the following additional items (normally after arrival): adequate health insurance (can also be taken in Aalen), the payment of a semester contribution to the German Student Association, and a residence permit (Aufenthaltsgenehmigung).
 As soon as you will have fulfilled the enrolment requirements (normally a couple of days after your arrival) you will get your student card.

-You will find complementary information related to studies at Aalen University in the section below "Documents for International Students and Partners".
+You will find complementary information related to studies at Aalen University in the section above "Documents for International Students and Partners".

 We look forward to welcoming you here in Aalen!

 Admission procedures and entry requirements outlined underneath concern degree-seeking students only.
-Exchange students associated with one of Aalen Universities partner institutions please consult the section for exchange students.
-Free movers wishing to spend one or two semesters at Aalen University should address directly the International Relations Office of Aalen University.
 The study opportunities to join the academic community of Aalen University can be found in the section courses.

 If your background fits this description, then you should take a moment to inform yourself about Aalen University's graduate degree programs, each of which is designed to be completed within 1.5 to 2 years.